This article was originally published in July 2019 and has been updated.

-Even with highly engaging critical path regulated content for J&J in the medical device space, we have been able to deploy MT within a human ISO controlled linguistic process to produce a 10 to 15% efficiency improvement with a guaranteed full human quality output.
+Even with highly engaging critical path regulated content for J&J in the medical device space, we have been able to deploy MT within a human ISO compliant linguistic process to produce a 10 to 15% efficiency improvement with a guaranteed full human quality output.

 Once you have a GOAL for the outcome of the content, then you can train the MT towards that goal.